France-Travail/happy_vllm/docs/endpoints/generate.md

 # Generating endpoints

 There are two endpoints used to generate content.
-They have the same contract, the only difference is in the response where the one of the `generate` endpoint will give the whole response in one go whereas the `generate_stream` endpoint will provide a streaming response.
+They have the same contract, the only difference is in the response.

+The `/generate` endpoint will give the whole response in one go whereas the `/generate_stream` endpoint will provide a streaming response.

 ## Keywords